New-Languages-for-NLP/classical-arabic/README.md

 Our training data are extracted from the open-source and open-access corpus OpenITI [see References at the bottom of this page].

 ## Curation Rationale
-We have chosen to work with OpenITI texts because the corpus is open-source, open-access and schoalrly curated.
+We have chosen to work with OpenITI texts because the corpus is open-source, open-access and scholarly curated.
 We selected texts related to our current research and took care of gathering diverse data to avoid over-fitting our models.

 NB See the sections on Mission Statement and Collection Development Policy in Jo and Gebru, ["Lessons from Archives"](https://arxiv.org/abs/1912.10389)